hvdkooij/syslog2checkpoint/README.md

 This is a repository that will contain some parsers I created to parse syslog data into a Check Point SmartCenter.

-So far I have the following parsers:
+So far I have created  the following parsers:
-- Linux iptables
+- Linux iptables (also works for routers using iptables like the ASUS WRT routers)
 - pfSense

 I am working a bit on: